 We provide air sealing by highly-trained technicians.
 When servicing your ductwork, they perform a thorough inspection and seal leak spots with a special HVAC sealant tape and heat-resistant silicone.
 Our customers in Santa Clara and San Mateo Counties also rely on us for indoor air quality services, including whole-house air purifier installation.
 To learn more or request air duct sealing or IAQ services, call (415) 532-2984 today.

 The link between efficient heating and air duct cleaning may become more evident as the days get cooler.
 Duct cleaning is more than about reducing dust.
 It can improve your HVAC system’s energy efficiency and performance.
-The duct cleaning professionals at Trio Heating & Air help achieve these results by removing contaminants and addressing issues that increase energy consumption and utility costs.
+The duct cleaning professionals at TRIO Heating, Air & Plumbing help achieve these results by removing contaminants and addressing issues that increase energy consumption and utility costs.

 The potential to save energy is just one thing you need to know about duct cleaning, but it is a significant benefit.
 Before exploring this connection further, we’ll explain briefly how air ducts work.